theresamaier/2022ws_do_tm/Blog_content.md

  1. **"Rent, Don’t own Access resources you don’t own"**: *ExOs rather use external resources than owning their own assets or workforce.*
  2. **"Information accelerates everything and is therefore your greatest asset"**. *(information-based environment delivers fundamentally disruptive opportunities)*

- To summarize it: ExOs are built upon <span style="color:red">information technologies</span> that take what was once physical in nature and dematerialize it into the digital, on-demand world.
+ To summarize it:

+ExOs are built upon <span style="color:red">information technologies</span> that take what was once physical in nature and dematerialize it into the digital, on-demand world.
 In doing so, they're able to scale their business strategies, culture, organizational frameworks and purpose at the same rate as the technology, i.e. one that follows an exponential curve.
+For the first time, the Internet has enabled businesses to exponentially reduce the cost of demand generation through online marketing and referral marketing - in fact, if you achieve a viral loop (e.g. WhatsApp), your acquisition costs go completely to zero.

 ## Characteristics: